jonnyschult/sudokuSolver/README.md

 - A: The greatest marathoner is Eliud Kipchoge or Kenenisa Bekele

-Assume the following is true
+Assume the following is true:

 - B: The greatest marathoner is not Kenenisa Bekele